JackPikatea/pikatea-documentation/docs/guide/focus-a-program-before-activating.md

 # Focus a Program Before Activating a Macro

 Lots of programs only react to hotkeys and macros if the program is in focus.
 For example, Microsoft Teams mute only works if Microsoft Teams is the current active window.
-This Autohotkey script will focus the program you want before activing aditional commands.
+This Autohotkey script will focus the program you want before activating aditional commands.

 Install autohotkey and create a script.
 [View the guide for getting started with AHK](#installing-and-using-autohotkey).
 Give it a meaningful title.
 Right click and edit the script.